Take a 1-min quiz to get a Personal Meal Plan Male Female

 3. If the outcome is too thick for you, add more water and blend again until the desired consistency is reached.

 Have you ever imagined what your life would be like if you lived in the past?
-If that happened, you would have had to stick to an ancestral diet and eat minimally processed foods, without flavor enhancers, lots of added sugar, and other popular food components nowadays.
-And that would be times healthier than the modern diet, which encourages the consumption of junk food and increases the risk of various health problems.
+If it were possible, you would have to stick to an ancestral diet and eat minimally processed foods without flavor enhancers, added sugar, and other popular modern food components.
+This could be many times healthier than the modern diet, which encourages the consumption of junk food and increases the risk of various health problems.

 DISCLAIMER: